Brian Sumner, MD

 Length of time required to complete fellowship

-At the time of this writing, all three available fellowships offer one-year positions.
+At the time of this writing, both available fellowships offer one-year positions.

 Skills acquired during fellowship